Choctaw: Language

-The Choctaw language belongs to the Muskogean language family.
-The Choctaw language was well known among the American frontiersmen of the early 19th century.
-In 1870, a Christian Missionary and fluent Choctaw speaker Cyrus Byington published a Choctaw Dictionary Grammar of the Choctaw Language.
-Revised additions include contributions from American historian Henry S. Halbert, who was also a fluent Choctaw speaker, and anthropologist John R. Swanton.
+The Choctaw language belongs to the Muskogean language family and was widely known among American frontiersmen in the early 19th century.
+In 1870, the Christian missionary and fluent Choctaw speaker Cyrus Byington published a Choctaw dictionary, Grammar of the Choctaw Language.
+Subsequent revised editions incorporated contributions from the American historian Henry S. Halbert, who was also fluent in Choctaw, as well as from the anthropologist John R. Swanton.

-Choctaw or Chahta, as it is called in the native language, is closely related to the Chickasaw language.
-Some linguists consider Choctaw and Chickasaw to be dialects of a singular original language.
-This idea is supported by Choctaw and Chickasaw origin stories which both state that the Choctaw and Chickasaw people arose out of a singular ancestral people.
+Choctaw, or Chahta as it is known in the native language, is closely related to the Chickasaw language.
+Some linguists regard Choctaw and Chickasaw as dialects of a single original language.
+This view is supported by Choctaw and Chickasaw origin traditions, which state that both peoples emerged from a shared ancestral population.

 The Choctaw Nation of Oklahoma currently offers courses in the Choctaw language.
-Choctaw is regularly spoken as part of daily life on the Mississippi Choctaw reservation.
-Although Choctaw had begun to diminish in the 20th century it remains a living language and in recent years has shown a resurgence among the people of the Choctaw Nation of Oklahoma, the Mississippi Band of Choctaw Indians, the Jena Band of Choctaw Indians, and the Yowani Choctaws.
+Choctaw continues to be spoken as part of daily life on the Mississippi Choctaw reservation.
+Although language use declined during the 20th century, Choctaw remains a living language and has experienced a resurgence in recent years among members of the Choctaw Nation of Oklahoma, the Mississippi Band of Choctaw Indians, the Jena Band of Choctaw Indians, and the Yowani Choctaws.

 Orthography

-The written Choctaw language is based upon the English version of the Roman alphabet and was developed in conjunction with the "civilization program" of the United States in the early 19th century.
-Byington's alphabet and a version modified by John R. Swanton is seen here.
+The written Choctaw language is based on the English form of the Roman alphabet and was developed in the early 19th century in conjunction with the United States government's so-called "civilization program".
+The alphabet devised by Cyrus Byington, along with a version later modified by John R. Swanton, is shown here.